Conexiotechnologies/conexio-firmware-sdk/samples/conexio_stratus/led_blink/README.rst

 Overview
 ********

-Blink is a simple application which blinks an LED forever using the `GPIO API`.
-The source code shows how to configure GPIO pins as outputs, then turn them on and off, both on the Stratus main board and the shield.
+Blink is a simple application which blinks the user LED forever using the `GPIO API`.
+The source code shows how to configure GPIO pins as outputs, then turn them on and off on the Stratus main board.

 Requirements